AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-web-channel.md

 The Adobe Experience Platform Debugger extension, available for both Chrome and Firefox, analyzes your web pages to identify issues in the implementation of Adobe Experience Cloud solutions.

 You can use the debugger on the Luma site to validate the web channel experience in production.
-This is a best practice once the Loyalty Rewards use case is up and running, to ensure everything is configured correctly.
+This is a best practice once the Loyalty Rewards use case is up and running, to ensure that that everything is configured correctly.

 [Learn how to configure the debugger in your browser using the guide here](https://experienceleague.adobe.com/en/docs/platform-learn/data-collection/debugger/overview).